iactix/WorldStack/README.md

 4. **Run the editor**

-	Run editor.cmd, this just executes 'python ws-edit.py'.
+	Run editor.cmd, this executes 'python ws-edit.py'.
 Once the editor opens just press "Help" and you will be guided from there.

 5. **Run the generator**